danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 * [hackage.haskell.org/package/http-conduit](http://hackage.haskell.org/package/http-conduit)

-That landing page for a package is intimidating, but look towards the bottom, at the section labeled "Modules".
+That landing page for a package is intimidating, but look at the section labeled "Modules".

 What do you see?

-# Installing a package
+# Adding dependencies

 Before we can use `http-conduit`, we must tell the package manager that we need it.